prozion/rtabtree/README.md

 ## Built-ins

-Shorthand, frequently used predicates and objects, like
+Shorthand, frequently used predicates and objects, like `rdfs:subClassOf` or `rdfs:range`

 **Tabtree source**
 ```